dr-yst/org-x/dev-docs/activeContext.md

 - Maintained the robustness of the underlying data model for future feature expansion
 - Committed to delivering a simpler but valuable initial release more quickly
 - Developed a phased approach with clear milestones for incrementally adding features
+- Adopted flowbite-svelte-next as UI component library to accelerate development
+- Removed Tiptap as it was determined to be overspec for current project needs

 ### Technical Considerations
 - The task list view needs to maintain keyboard operability while providing task information